Benton Castle

 Benton Castle is a small fortification in the community of Burton, Pembrokeshire, Wales, now in use as a private house, in a wooded area overlooking the Cleddau river.

 History

 The castle was probably built in the 13th century, one of a number of castles protecting the boundaries of the ancient Hundred of Rhos.
+It consists of two round towers of differing heights flanking the main entrance, with a courtyard behind.
+It is claimed to be the smallest enclosure castle in Britain.
 Its origins are obscure, but in the 14th century it was held by Thomas de Roche, Lord of Llangwm.

 A 1583 map of Pembrokeshire shows the castle on the west bank of the Eastern Cleddau (Clethy), and George Owen mentions it in 1603.
 The waterway was busy until recent times.

-The castle is said to have been held and damaged in the Civil War with some, including Benton, more or less destroyed.
+The castle is said to have been held and damaged in the Civil War, falling into ruin thereafter.